carolynryan20/crosswordGA/README.md

 executable: python genetic.py

-to change EA parameters look to settings.txt
+to change EA parameters look to settings.txt, a small note is some masks are still unable to be read, so if a mask is not working, change it a bit and try again.
+We have four masks given in our project and they all will work.

 dependency: imports matplotlib.pyplot for graph popups